Genesis Owusu: 2015–2019: Career beginnings and Cardrive

 The singer rejected the archetypical objectification of women by hip hop artists with his second single, "Awomen Amen" (2018), and explained, "As a rapper, I never used to hear those kinds of messages... it was something that always bothered me."
 He released a double A-sided single, "WUTD"/"Vultures" early in 2019, which Caitlin Medcalf of Purple Sneakers reviewed, "[WUTD is] a smooth, RnB track I guarantee will never get out of your head and, 'Vultures', a wavy rap journey... [his] vocals match the mood with a drawling vocal melody and a light flow that never once feels sharp, but simply goes with the flow."
 On 3 July 2019 Owusu performed as an opening act at 5 Seconds of Summer's sold-out benefit concert in Sydney.
 "WUTD" was featured on an ad for Bose noise-cancelling headphones in October 2019.

 2020–2021: Smiling with No Teeth

 Owusu's debut studio album, Smiling with No Teeth, was released on 5 March 2021.
 The album peaked at number 27 on the ARIA charts.
 In July, a deluxe version was released titled Missing Molars (SWNT Deluxe).
 The album went on to win several awards, including ARIA Award for Album of the Year and Australian Music Prize.

-2022: "GTFO"
+2022–present: "GTFO" and Struggler

 On 20 July 2022, Owusu released "GTFO", alongside its Rhett Wade-Ferrell directed video.
 It is Owusu's first single of 2022.

+On 19 May 2023, Owusu released "Leaving the Light", the lead single from his second studio album, Struggler, which was released on 18 August 2023.

+In September 2025, Owusu released the Anti-Capitalist single "Pirate Radio".